 warrantless search but the officer must have probable cause to make the stop

 and can only search limited areas of the vehicle.

 searched without a warrant and arrested, the authorities will no doubt claim it

 was legal and pursuant to one of the above exceptions.
 The need for you to hire

-a criminal defense attorney is critical to answer and challenge the warrantless
+a criminal defense attorney is critical to answer and

 search as well as to ensure that the law was followed on all counts.